I hadn't seen this reported until today:

 The Board of Audit has pointed out for the first time issues related to Tokyo Electric Power Company's spending on dealing with the contaminated water.

 The Board mentioned one of TEPCO's projects.
-The utility once tried to freeze contaminated water in underground tunnels to stop the inflow of highly radioactive water from reactor buildings.
-But the plan failed, and TEPCO officials adopted a method of pouring cement into the flooded tunnels.
+The utility once tried to freeze contaminated water in underground tunnels to stop the inflow of highly radioactive water from reactor buildings

 No comments: